Knowledge Graphs

 Section titled “Best Practices”1.
 Always Include event_date

 Section titled “3.
 Create Relationships”Isolated entities are less useful.
-Connect them:
+Connect them with typed relationships.

 Section titled “4.
 Use Appropriate Types”- DECISION for choices, not documents